Tesla registrations in California surge 85% in second quarter - data

-July 15 (Reuters) - Tesla Inc's (TSLA.O) vehicle registrations in California rose more than 85% in the second quarter versus last year, largely due to the success of the company's Model Y, according to data from Cross-Sell, a research firm that collates title and registration data.
+(Reuters) - Tesla Inc's vehicle registrations in California rose more than 85% in the second quarter versus last year, largely due to the success of the company's Model Y, according to data from Cross-Sell here, a research firm that collates title and registration data.

 California registrations for the Model Y, Tesla’s electric crossover utility vehicle, jumped more than sevenfold to 13,581, Cross-Sell data showed on Thursday.